Short Term Floating Rate Notes

 Contributed by Mawer Investment Management Ltd. - Paul Moroz

-The commentary provided herein was written and contributed by Sub-advisors to the Compass Portfolio Series and compiled by ATB Investment Management Inc. (“ATBIM”).
+The commentary provided herein was written and contributed by Sub-advisors to the Compass Portfolios and compiled by ATB Investment Management Inc. (“ATBIM”).
 This report is being provided for information purposes only and is not intended to replace or serve as a substitute for professional advice, nor as an offer to sell or a solicitation of an offer to buy any investment.
 Although the information has been obtained from sources believed to be reliable, no representation or warranty, expressed or implied, is made as to their accuracy or completeness and ATBIM does not undertake to provide updated information should a change occur.

 Any performance data provided for mutual funds assumes re-investment of distributions only and does not take into account sales, redemption, distribution or optional charges or income taxes payable by any security holder that may reduce returns.
 Mutual Funds are not insured by the Canada Deposit Insurance Corporation, nor guaranteed by ATBIM, ATBSI, ATB Financial, the province of Alberta, any other government or any government agency.
 Commissions, trailing commissions, management fees, and expenses may all be associated with mutual fund investments.
 Read the fund offering documents before investing.
 Unit values of mutual funds will fluctuate and past performance may not be repeated.